davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 ### Poor quality development tools

+It is difficult to google for help because the language is called R so you get a lot of irrelevant results.

 RStudio sucks and isn't a serious IDE, ESS, VScode or Vim aren't much better.

 no good code formatting, lsp, poor tree sitter support.

 ### One company hijacking the ecosystem